querylab/DeusEx-Token/README.md

 # About this repository

-This is a DeusEx-Token(ERC-720), tests and deploys on Goerli-TestNetwork.
+This is a DeusEx-Token(ERC-720), tests and deploys on Sepolia TestNetwork.
 Built with Solidity using Hardhat.

 # Setting Up